 The following is the fourth part of a 12-part series on Oracle10g CBO internals and SQL tuning optimization.
 Each tip is excerpted from the not-yet-released Rampant TechPress book, "Oracle SQL and index internals," by Kimberly Floss.
+Check back to the main series page for previous and upcoming installments.

 Tune the code/database for better performance